|Volvo 7900 Hybrid|

 The Volvo 7900 Hybrid is a low-floor, single-deck, diesel-hybrid city bus built by Volvo Buses for the European market.
 Part of the Volvo 7900 family of buses, the Volvo 7900 Hybrid offered as an integral product (i.e. completely-built-up) and assembled in Wroclaw, Poland.

 European bus operators are primary customers of the Volvo 7900 with many operating in the United Kingdom, Sweden, Spain, Germany, Switzerland, Norway, Estonia, Poland, as well as Colombia.
-In Singapore, the Volvo 7900 Electric is also in operation.
+In Singapore, plans are also in place to bring in the Volvo 7900 Electric.

 The Volvo 7900 range of buses was produced by Volvo Buses since 2011, when it was initially offered with a Euro V/EEV diesel or CNG engine in both rigid and articulated bus variants.
 The Euro VI engine range was offered starting from 2013.